codurance/site/_posts/2016-09-21-approaching-tdd-outside-android.md

 Bearing in mind that we already have an architecture in our system, in most of the cases, we know the pieces that compose a feature's design upfront.
 That is why Outside-in TDD suits better our workflow.
 If you already know the design, outside-in let you go faster than the baby steps followed in the inside-out approach.

 We have been practising the outside-in workflow, again and again, and we would like to share how we have adapted the outside-in workflow to our platform, Android.
-In order to do so and to make it easier to follow, we have chosen the "Bank Kata" that Sandro uses on his screencast.
+In order to do so and to make it easier to follow, we have chosen the "Bank Kata" that Sandro uses on his <a href="/videos/2015/05/12/outside-in-tdd-part-1/">screencast</a>.
 We found it useful to show our approach to achieving the same effect on the Android platform, where the tools are different and it can be a bit tricky.

 The problem description is as follows: